metricmogul/recommendations-ai-utils/bq-export/README.md

 	python export.py

-For example

-    python export.py bigquery-public-data.google_analytics_sample recomendations-ai

-The output JSON files will be placed into the storage bucket.
+The output JSON files will be placed into the storage bucket specified in `config.json`.

-For more config options type:

-    python export.py -h